zAbuQasem/MyNotes/Metasploit/Metasploit Cheatsheet.md

 - Configuration files are updated.

 Imagine that a sandbox is an isolated container or compartment.
 Anything that is executed within a sandbox stays within it and does not impact the outside world.
 Running a payload sample within a sandbox will help you analyze its behavior without impacting the host operating system.
-### Using Metasploit for anti-forensics
+### Using-Metasploit-for-anti-forensics
 **Meterpreter** works using an in-memory dll injection and ensures that nothing is written onto the disk unless explicitly required.
 However, during a compromise, we often need to perform certain actions that modify, add, or delete files on the remote file system.
-This implies that our actions will be traced back if any sort of forensic investigation is undertaken on the compromised system.Fortunately, the Metasploit Framework offers tools and utilities that help us clear our tracks and ensure that little or no evidence of our compromise is left on the system.
+This implies that our actions will be traced back if any sort of forensic investigation is undertaken on the compromised system.
+Fortunately, the Metasploit Framework offers tools and utilities that help us clear our tracks and ensure that little or no evidence of our compromise is left on the system.
 #### Timestomp
 Every file on the system have Meta-data that include the creation date,last modified,time stamps etc..,So when we compromise a system and get a Meterpreter shell on it, we might be required to access existing files on this system, create new files, or modify existing files.When we make such changes, it will obviously reflect in the metadata in the form of changed timestamps.
 This could certainly raise an alarm or give away a lead during an incident investigation.
 We can use `timestomp` command to change the timestamp of a certian file.